-A checklist of documents that haulage drivers must carry to pass through customs if the UK leaves the EU without a deal on 31 October 2019.
+A checklist of documents that haulage drivers must carry to pass through customs if there's a no-deal Brexit.

 - you have the required documentation